 In some cases, additional data in a table cannot be displayed even though it may represent more than 10 students.
-For example, if a school has 20 students taking the state English Language Arts (ELA) assessment, 11 non-economically disadvantaged students and nine economically disadvantaged students, information about the economically disadvantaged students student group would not be displayed because there are fewer than 10 students.
-However, in this case we would also have to hide information about the non-economically disadvantaged student group because overall information about the school and the information about the non-economically disadvantaged student group could be used to figure out the information for the economically disadvantaged student group.
+For example, if a school has 20 students taking the state English Language Arts (ELA) assessment, 11 of whom are non-economically disadvantaged and 9 of whom are economically disadvantaged, information about the economically disadvantaged student group would not be displayed because there are fewer than 10 students.
+However, in some cases, the reports would also omit information about the non-economically disadvantaged student group because overall information about the school and the information about the non-economically disadvantaged student group could be used to figure out the information for the economically disadvantaged student group.

 This could also occur across school and district-level reports.
-If there are only two schools in a district, school A and school B, and we cannot report information for school A due to low student counts, we would also hide the overall district-level data to be able to report information for school B.
+If there are only two schools in a district, school A and school B, and information cannot be reported for school A due to low student counts, the overall district-level data would need to be hidden to be able to report information for school B.

 Under the Every Student Succeeds Act (ESSA), states are required to report on data both at a school level and disaggregated by student group.
-Student groups refer to any group of students who share similar characteristics, such as gender identification, racial or ethnic identification, socioeconomic status, physical or learning disabilities, language abilities, or school-assigned classifications (e.g., special-education students).
+Student groups refer to any group of students who share similar characteristics, such as gender, racial or ethnic identification, socioeconomic status, physical or learning disabilities, language abilities, or school-assigned classifications (e.g., students with disabilities).
 New Jersey has defined the minimum number of students necessary for a student group to be included in the ESSA school accountability system to be 20 students.
-Although all students are included in a school's overall performance for each indicator, only student groups with 20 or more students are included in the accountability system when reported by subgroup.
+Although all students are included in a school's overall performance for each indicator, only student groups with 20 or more students are included in the accountability system when reported by student group.